- Syllabus and Readings

 We will meet online, rather than in a physical location in the Barco Law Building.
 There will be no face-to-face instruction.

-The online venue for the class meetings will be the ZOOM videoconferencing service.
+The online venue for the class meetings will be the ZOOM videoconferencing service (pitt.zoom.us).

-Instructions for how to access the ZOOM space and the Discord server are below (in part) will be distributed to enrolled students via email and will be available via course pages in TWEN and in CANVAS.
+Instructions for how to access the ZOOM space are below (in part) and will be distributed to enrolled students via email and via a course page in TWEN.

 Each class session will be conducted “synchronously,” that is, in live or real time.
 Each class session will be recorded, and the recordings will be posted online so that students can access them and review them later.